Hunter Mountain, United States: Family Ski Guide

 Book slopeside if your kids are under 6 and convenience is the priority.
 Book off-mountain if your budget needs more room than your hotel.

 - Best convenience, Kaatskill Mountain Club: Slopeside with ski-in/ski-out access.
 Rooms include kitchen areas, murphy beds or pull-out sofas, and fireplaces.
 The indoor-to-outdoor heated pool is a real draw for kids, you swim from inside the building out into winter air.
 Hot tubs, sauna, and steam room complete the après-ski rotation.
 Approximately $664/night mid-season.
-The catch: weekend rates climb steeply and availability books out months ahead.
+One thing to know: weekend rates climb steeply and availability books out months ahead.

 - Best value with amenities, Liftside Village Condos: Condo-format units with more space than a hotel room.
 Guests receive full access to all Kaatskill Mountain Club amenities including the pool and spa.
 A smarter play for families who need a kitchen to control food costs.
 Check availability early for holiday weekends.